top of page

 Students are evaluated during the programme through: written tests lab assignments practical tests practicum projects Students must achieve a 70% (seventy percent) or higher to successfully complete the Audio in Media programme and receive their diploma.

-• Do I need a laptop and Pro Tools while in school?
+• Do I need to purchase a computer or Pro Tools

-• How long has MOSMA been teaching Audio Engineering?
+• How long has MOSMA been offering Audio Engineering Courses?

-• What career paths in audio engineering can I pursue after graduating?
+• What are career paths in Audio Engineering?

 • How much study time outside of class is expected?